speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `ConversionsGetStatisticsList` - Retrieve statistics about this conversion for a timeframe grouped by some temporal entity (day/week/month)
 * `ConversionsGetStatisticsSingle` - Retrieve statistics about this conversion for a timeframe
 * `ConversionsGetTops` - Retrieve a top report connected to this conversion
+* `ConversionsPatchNotesForm` - Fast patch the "notes" field of a conversion
+* `ConversionsPatchNotesJSON` - Fast patch the "notes" field of a conversion
+* `ConversionsPatchNotesRaw` - Fast patch the "notes" field of a conversion
+* `ConversionsPatchForm` - Modify the association between a conversion and a datapoint
-* `ConversionsPatch` - Modify the association between a conversion and a datapoint
+* `ConversionsPatchJSON` - Modify the association between a conversion and a datapoint
-* `ConversionsPatchNotes` - Fast patch the "notes" field of a conversion
+* `ConversionsPatchRaw` - Modify the association between a conversion and a datapoint
+* `ConversionsPostForm` - Update conversion specified by id
+* `ConversionsPostJSON` - Update conversion specified by id
-* `ConversionsPost` - Update conversion specified by id
+* `ConversionsPostRaw` - Update conversion specified by id
+* `ConversionsPutForm` - Create a conversion
+* `ConversionsPutJSON` - Create a conversion
-* `ConversionsPut` - Create a conversion
+* `ConversionsPutRaw` - Create a conversion
 * `GetConversionsConversionID` - Retrieve conversion specified by id
+* `PutConversionsConversionIDDatapointsBatchPatch` - Modify the association between a conversion and multiple datapoints

 ### DataPoints

+* `DataPointsBatchDelete` - Delete multiple datapoints
+* `DataPointsBatchPost` - Update multiple datapoints
+* `DataPointsBatchPut` - Create multiple datapoints
 * `DataPointsCount` - Count the datapoints associated to the user
 * `DataPointsDelete` - Delete a datapoint
 * `DataPointsGet` - List of all the datapoints associated to the user